onyx-platform/onyx/README.md

 ### Quick Lookup Doc

-A searchable cheat-sheet of the Onyx data model is [available](http://www.onyxplatform.org/docs/cheat-sheet/latest/).
+A searchable set of documentation for the Onyx data model is [available](http://www.onyxplatform.org/docs/cheat-sheet/latest/).

 ### Plugins and Libraries